acarapetis/shroudstone/README.md

   using Python from the Microsoft Store, this %LOCALAPPDATA% might not be what you expect - use `python -m shroudstone config-path` to find out exactly where it is.
-- Your player ID, replay directory path and replay format string can be configured by passing command-line options to `python -m shroudstone rename-replays`; but you probably want to use the config file instead so you don't have to provide them every time.
+- If using the CLI, Your player ID, replay directory path and replay format string can be configured by passing command-line options to `python -m shroudstone rename-replays`; but you probably want to use the config file instead so you don't have to provide them every time.
 Use `python -m shroudstone edit-config` to edit the configuration file.

 ## Customizing replay names

 You can customize the filenames of your renamed replays by editing the format string in your config file.
-(Use `python -m shroudstone edit-config` to open the config file in a text editor.)
+(Use `python -m shroudstone edit-config` to open the config file in a text editor, or click the "Edit Config File" button in the GUI.)

 The default format string is